Other Issues

 Build Our Local Economy

-Invest our tax funds locally wherever possible, boosting local businesses and jobs.
+Invest tax funds locally wherever possible, boosting local businesses and jobs.

-Consider reallocating city funds from US Bank, which finances fossil fuel companies, to local nonprofit credit unions such as WECU, to boost local employment and community investment.
+Consider reallocating city funds from national commercial banks, which finance fossil fuel companies, to local nonprofit credit unions such as WECU, to boost local employment and community investment.

 Adopt pre-approved home designs, enabling local manufactured housing businesses to supply the need with quick turnaround times.